UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

 _Status: [✓] DONE_
 Implemented Google Authentication with environment variables for secure credential management.
 Created UI-Components.md to document the new icon system and UI patterns.
 Updated Google-Authentication.md with detailed setup instructions.
 Modernized the profile setup UI with Lucide icons and improved visual hierarchy.

+### Step 9.2: Enhanced Profile Setup UI

+- **Task:** Improve the profile setup screen with modern design elements and better user experience.
+- **How to Do It:**
+  1. Redesign the header with gradient background and subtle animations.
+  2. Add sparkle animations to create visual interest.
+  3. Enhance the Google Sign-In card with app-themed gradients.
+  4. Improve text readability with proper contrast and font sizes.
+  5. Fix scrolling behavior to prevent content from going behind the header.
+  6. Position save button at bottom of screen for better accessibility.
+  7. Ensure background remains consistent (white) regardless of device theme.
+  8. Implement subtle animations for profile image and form elements.

+_Status: [✓] DONE_
+Completely redesigned the profile setup page with an enhanced visual appearance.
+Added animated sparkles to the header, improved the Google icon with proper brand colors using SVG, and fixed UI issues including readability, scrolling behavior, and layout.
+Ensured the app maintains a white background regardless of system theme.
+Fixed the phone number input styling and improved overall visual hierarchy.

 ### Step 10: Role-Based Navigation

 - **Task:** Direct users to dashboards based on their role.